bytefish/ODataAuthorization/README.md

     .RequireODataAuthorization();
 ```

-The Policy only applies to OData-enabled endpoints.
+The policy only applies to OData-enabled endpoints.
 Non-OData endpoints are ignored.

 ## Sample applications